The following documentation about the Understanding America Study is currently available:

 - Description of weighting procedures

 - Sampling and Recruitment Protocols and detailed reporting on recruitment waves

 - UAS HRS Public Use File Data Description (data file is available here; registration required)

 For more information, inquire here.

-The following reports about the USC/LA Times Daybreak Poll are currently available:
+The following additional reports are currently available:

 The papers listed below have been written about and/or using data collected in the Understanding America Study.
 (For authors: if your paper is not listed here yet please just contact us).

 - Sinayev, Aleksandr, and Ellen Peters.
 "Cognitive Reflection vs. Calculation in Decision Making."
 Frontiers in Psychology 6 (2015)

 - Hays, Ron D., Honghu Liu, and Arie Kapteyn.
 "Use of Internet panels to conduct surveys."
 Behavior Research Methods (2015): 1-6.